 - Customisable intranet front page with web widgets.
-As part of the on-going effort to personalise the intranet front page in order to maximise motivation for using it, the intranet front page has become customisable and now consists of an editorial section with news and a series of so-called web widgets 'desktop boxes' that can contain everything from various utility programmes to news services or dictionaries that anybody can move around, remove or add at will, creating their own, preferred intranet front page.
-Pending actual intranet redesign, this will be developed further, i.a. through widening the array of widgets available. - Complete redesign of the intranet.
-Keywords here are usability studies and co-ownership on behalf of both students and members of staff in the development of architecture as well as functionalities and content.
+As part of the on-going effort to personalise the intranet front page, it now consists of an editorial section with news and a series of so-called web widgets enabling users to customise it to their own preferences.
+The goal is to develop the front page further, to the point where it becomes a valuable 'hub' for students and staff alike. - Complete redesign of the intranet.
+Keywords here are usability studies and co-ownership on behalf of both students and members of staff - in the development of architecture as well as functionalities and content.
 The objective is to make the intranet a unifying, internal platform that can integrate all tools, databases and information access pathways needed by students and members of staff, while maintaining only one infrastructure which is able to handle both English (primary editorial language) and Danish in accordance with the ITU language policy. - Boosting the editorial portion of the internal communication.
-This will happen partly via the allocation of an editorial staff member in a government-subsidised position, who will handle the day-to-day operational side of readIT and the development of more editorial stories for the newsletter and the intranet, and partly in terms of strengthening corporate information so as to ensure that staff and students feel adequately informed about decisions being made and major current issues for the University in general. - Apps for internal communication.
+This will happen partly via the allocation of an editorial staff member in a governmentsubsidised position, who will handle the day-to-day operational side of readIT and the development of more editorial stories for the newsletter and the intranet, and partly in terms of strengthening corporate information so as to ensure that staff and students feel adequately informed about decisions being made and major current issues for the University in general.